-Do you know what EMOM means?
+Do you know what AN EMOM workout is?

 Hint: it has nothing to do with electronic moms and everything to do with working out!